About Ted Leonhardt

 Ted close up

-The skills I can help creatives develop are needed more than ever in this tumultuous time.
+The skills I help creatives develop are needed more than ever in this tumultuous time.
 The world is changing; the architecture of creative opportunities is radically changing.
 Having help understanding and managing this changing landscape is my clients’ primary need.

-Next I spent a couple years helping a group of investors buy design firms.
+Next, I spent a couple years helping a group of investors buy design firms.
 It was while acquiring independent creative firms that I began to realize I was on the wrong side of the table.
 I wasn’t helping the creatives I know and love — just investors who were only interested in financial returns.
 I have no problem with people making money from creative expertise.
 I do have a problem with people who treat creatives solely as financial instruments — as widgets on an assembly line.

 I’ve made many changes since I realized something was missing in my life.
 I’m much happier, I’m writing almost every day and I have a busy practice helping both individuals and small groups.